-Nowadays “social commerce??? is such a phenomenon that is trying out by numerous e-commerce sites that enable users to login with Facebook or Twitter accounts, but some of the new startups initiating with innovations to take it a step further by creating such sites where ‘social’ is equivalent to the ‘commerce’.
+Nowadays “social commerce” is such a phenomenon that is trying out by numerous e-commerce sites that enable users to login with social media platforms such as Facebook or Twitter accounts, but some of the new startups initiating with innovations to take it a step further by creating such sites where ‘social’ is equivalent to the ‘commerce’.
 Nevertheless, bringing the social aspect in buying is being implemented in various new ways and this is going to evolve since buying is after all a social activity.

 Social media is not about technology, it is about the social science.
 The people, relationships, and the meaningful actions between them brings the value to social media.
 To provide with the best online shopping experience possible number of new enhancements will be geared towards delighting customers.
 Various sites are trying to simulate the real life shopping experience – as in real life people discover brands, products and trends through friends and family while talking and interacting with them and share their opinions before the actual purchase likewise various e-commerce sites like BuynBrag, Koolkart, Teritree and LimeRoad are trying to mimic the offline shopping experience online.
 This is true social shopping.